 Weathering with You is visually stupendous.
 Unfortunately, it is weighed down by a flimsy ending.

-Morishima Hodaka is a runaway teen who discovers the painful way that Tokyo is not the place to be for someone like him.
-Fortunately, he is taken in by Suga Keisuke, a struggling online writer, after which he also meets Amano Hina, an enigmatic girl who claims to be two years older than him.
+Runaway teen Morishima Hodaka painfully discovers that Tokyo is not the place to be for someone like him.
+Fortunately, he is then taken in by Suga Keisuke, a struggling online writer, after which he also meets Amano Hina, an enigmatic girl who claims to be two years older than him.
 Throughout these, Tokyo is besieged by record-breaking rainfall, and urban legends soon surface about a “sunshine girl” and a “rain girl,” the former of which is supposedly able to stop the rain.
 The sunshine girl turns out to be none other than Hina.
 Seizing the opportunity, Hodaka and Hina begin offering prayer services.
 For a small fee, they will ensure brief bouts of good weather over small locations.

 I’ll begin by highlighting what I loved about Shinkai Makoto’s latest masterpiece.